emilianavt/VSeeFaceManual/README.md

 #### Sometimes blue bars appear at the edge of the screen, what's up with that?

 Those bars are there to let you know that you are close to the edge of your webcam's field of view and should stop moving that way, so you don't lose tracking due to being out of sight.
-If you have set the UI to be hidden using the ※ button in the lower right corner, blue bars will still appear, but they will be invisible in OBS.
+If you have set the UI to be hidden using the ※ button in the lower right corner, blue bars will still appear, but they will be invisible in OBS as long as you are using a `Game Capture` with `Allow transparency` enabled.

 #### Do hotkeys work even while VSeeFace is in the background?

 All configurable hotkeys also work while it is in the background or minimized, so the expression hotkeys, the audio lipsync toggle hotkey and the configurable position reset hotkey all work from any other program as well.
 On some systems it might be necessary to run VSeeFace as admin to get this to work properly for some reason.

+#### I get an error when starting the tracking with DroidCam (or some other camera)?

+Try switching the camera settings from `Camera defaults` to something else.
+The camera might be using an unsupported format by default.

 #### Where can I find avatars I can use?